mattermost/mattermost-developer-documentation/site/content/integrate/apps/deploy/deploy-aws/_index.md

 `--install` can be used to automatically install the app once it's deployed.

 Flags:
-- `--execute-role` name of the role to use for executing the function, default `mattermost-apps-execute-lambda-role`
+- `--execute-role` name of the role to use for executing the lambda function, default `mattermost-apps-execute-lambda-role`
 - `--install` install the app onto the Mattermost server once it's been successfully deployed.
-- `--policy` name of the policy to use to invoke the function, default `mattermost-apps-invoke-policy`.
+- `--policy` name of the policy to use to invoke the lambda function, default `mattermost-apps-invoke-policy`.
-- `--update` update the function that already exists.
+- `--update` update the lambda function that already exists.

-The command requires that the following ernvironment variables are set:
+The command requires that the following environment variables are set:
 - `MM_SERVICESETTINGS_SITEURL` must be set to where the Mattermost server APIs can be accessed.
 - `MM_ADMIN_TOKEN` must be set to access the Mattermost REST APIs.